awsdocs/aws-android-developer-guide/doc_source/setup.rst

 - **Read the API Reference**: View the `API Reference
   <https://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/>`_ for the AWS Mobile SDK for Android.

+- **Try AWS Mobile Hub**: Quickly configure and provision an AWS cloud backend for many common mobile app features, and download end to end working Android demonstration projects, SDK, and helper code, all generated based on your choices.
+These are accompanied by detailed integration guidance for your mobile app.

 - **Ask questions**: Post questions on the :forum:`AWS Mobile SDK Forums <88>`.